frangrolemund/samples/README.md

 ### [Rspec](./Rspec)
 **Language**: Swift/SwiftUI
-The idea here was to be able to diagram a distributed system with the ease of using a spreadsheet, while allowing it to be redeployed later.
+A macOS concept to diagram distributed systems with the ease of using a spreadsheet, while allowing them to be redeployed later.

 ### [unum](./unum)
 **Language**: `n/a`